The Costa Rica Star: Style of reporting

 Many of the articles published by The Costa Rica Star are based on news stories found on Spanish-language media websites of Costa Rica such as Costa Rica Hoy and La Nacion.
-The authors add context deemed useful to expatriate readers and foreigners and constantly links to original sources (Wikipedia seems to be a favorite source for fact checking).
+The authors add context deemed useful to expatriate readers and foreigners and constantly links to original sources, and Wikipedia seems to be a favorite source for fact checking.
 The Costa Rica Star invites contributions from citizen journalists and has a signup page for this purpose.

 Paul Watson

 On May 13, 2012, The Costa Rica Star reported on the arrest of Paul Watson, founder of the Sea Shepherd Conservation Society, by German law enforcement officials in Frankfurt.
-From that day on, The Costa Rica Star reported extensively on the saga of the Canadian eco-activist, once eliciting comments from Paul Watson himself through the website's Facebook commenting plugin.
-The Costa Rica Star has also published press communications written by Paul Watson for the Sea Shepherd Conservation Society as well as an official response from the International Whale Protection Organization on this contentious matter.
+From that day on, it reported extensively on Watson, once eliciting comments from Watson himself through the website's Facebook commenting plugin.
+On this matter, The Costa Rica Star also published press communications written by Paul Watson for the Sea Shepherd Conservation Society, as well as an official response from the International Whale Protection Organization.

-The United States War on Drugs
+War on drugs reporting

-The Costa Rica Star routinely reports on matters related to the War on Drugs as they affect Costa Rica and Central America.
-In July 2013, an article entitled Snow Job: U.S. Air Force Flies Cocaine from Costa Rica to Miami was the first English-language news report of a cargo airlift operation involving 24 tons of seized cocaine flown out of the Daniel Oduber Quiros International Airport for destruction on U.S. soil.
+The Costa Rica Star routinely reports on matters related to the war on drugs as they affect Costa Rica and Central America.
+In July 2013, an article entitled "Snow Job: U.S. Air Force Flies Cocaine from Costa Rica to Miami", was the first English-language news report of a cargo airlift operation involving 24 tons of seized cocaine flown out of the Daniel Oduber Quiros International Airport for destruction on U.S. soil.
 In August 2013, The Costa Rica Star reported on the drug interdiction operations of the USS Rentz, which seized 963 kilos of cocaine from a fishing vessel flying the Costa Rican flag near the Galapagos Islands.
 The Costa Rica Star reported that the fishing vessel sank after being taken in two by the USS Rentz, a fact that the U.S. Embassy denied on Twitter; however, ship logs and reports from Costa Rican law enforcement agencies confirmed the sinking.

-Social Experiment Controversy
+Social experiment controversy

 In early 2014, The Costa Rica Star published an old and inaccurate article about changes to Costa Rica's stance on perpetual tourism, which were purportedly slated to take place in March 2014.
 The article caused commotion among the expatriate community of Costa Rica, which turned into consternation once it was revealed as old and incorrect.
-The Costa Rica Star claimed that the publication was part of a social experiment to illustrate the dangers of misinformation, but one reader who was not amused organized a petition to boycott advertising on the site.
+The Costa Rica Star claimed that the publication was part of a social experiment to illustrate the dangers of misinformation; one reader who was not amused organized a petition to boycott advertising on the site.